 Henry H. Ham Jr. Portsmouth, New Hampshire.

 Henry H. Ham Jr. was born on October 7, 1842.
 His parents were Henry Horatio Ham (b.
 1814- d 1843) and Eliza Darling (Moses) Ham (b.
-Nov.
-19, 1838 – d.
+November 19, 1838 – d.
 May 27, 1919.).
 Henry was born into a family involved with watches and jewelry making.
-Henry's father was a watch and clockmaker who had a shop in the Exchange Building on Pleasant Street opposite the old Post Office and Customs House.
+Henry's father was a watch and clockmaker who had a shop in the Exchange Building on Pleasant Street opposite the old post office and customs House.

-During the Civil War, Henry Ham served in the 1st Regiment, New Hampshire Heavy Artillery.
+Henry Ham served in the 1st Regiment, New Hampshire Heavy Artillery during the Civil War.

 Henry Jr was industrious and worked at 51 Maplewood Avenue in Portsmouth, New Hampshire.
 He was involved with several trades.
 He worked as a watchmaker.
 He may have worked in his grandfather's Supply Ham's (1788-1862) store.
 This shop worked with silver, repaired watches, and sold jewelry until it closed sometime around 1877.
 A copper engraving plate used to print Henry Jr.'s business cards has survived.
 It is currently in the collection of the Portsmouth Athenaeum.
 It advertises Henry as a Portsmouth watchmaker at Court Street's No. 2 Exchange Building.

 Henry applied for and received at least four patents.
-The first was granted in 1870 for a shutterdog.
-A shutterdog is a device that secures shutters onto a building.
+The first was granted in 1870 for a shutterdog, which is a device that secures shutters onto a building.

 On April 8, 1879, a second patent was granted to Henry for the design of a cylindrical mechanical weighing calculator for weighing scales.
 A tin cylinder with japanned numerals under a celluloid viewing window would record the object's weight.
 A small knob on the right side of the cylinder is used to reset the inner cylinder.

-This patented mechanism is occasionally found in a Marine lever that Ham produced in very limited numbers.
-The movements of these clocks were first manufactured for Ham by The E. N. Welch MFG Company in Forestville, Connecticut.
-The National Association of Watch and Clock Collectors has a slightly later example in their museum collection.
-Their clock features the same dial information that pays homage to the 1879 Patent.
+This patented mechanism is occasionally found in Marine lever clocks that Ham produced in very limited numbers.
+The movements of these clocks were first manufactured for Ham by The E. N. Welch Manufacturing Company in Forestville, Connecticut.

 On December 27, 1881, a fourth patent was granted to Henry for the design of suspending the pendulum in a pendulum clock.
 It is Patent No. 251,360.